Emeric Thököly: Alliance with the Ottoman Empire

 Thököly materially assisted the Turks in the Battle of Vienna in 1683, and shared the fate of the gigantic Turkish army.
 The Turkish Grand Vizier nevertheless laid the blame for the Turkish defeat in Vienna on Thököly, who thereupon hastened to Edirne to defend himself before the Turkish sultan.
 Shortly afterwards, perceiving that the Turkish cause was now lost, he sought the mediation of Polish king John III Sobieski to reconcile him with the Emperor, offering to lay down his arms if the Emperor would confirm the religious rights of the Protestants in Hungary and grant him, Thököly, Upper Hungary (more exactly, 13 northeastern counties of Royal Hungary) with the title of prince.
 Leopold refused these terms and demanded an unconditional surrender.
 Thököly then renewed the war.
 However, the campaign of 1685 was a series of disasters, he was defeated at Prešov (Eperjes) and when he sought help from the Turks at Nagyvárad they seized him and sent him in chains to Edirne (possibly because of his previous negotiations with Leopold), whereupon most of his followers made their peace with the Emperor.

 In 1686 Thököly was released from his dungeon and sent with a small army into Transylvania, but both this expedition and a similar one in 1688 ended in failure.
 The Turks then again grew suspicious of him and imprisoned him a second time.
-In 1690, however, they dispatched him into Transylvania a third time with 16,000 men, and in September he routed the united forces of Gen. Donat Heissler and Count Mihály Teleki at Zărneşti.
-After this great victory Thököly was elected prince of Transylvania by the Kereszténysziget (probably Oprişani now) Diet, but could not maintain his position for long against the imperial armies.
+In 1690, however, they dispatched him into Transylvania a third time with 16,000 men, and in September he routed the united forces of General Donat Heissler and Count Mihály Teleki at Zărneşti.
+After this great victory, Thököly was elected prince of Transylvania by the Kereszténysziget Diet, but could not maintain his position for long against the imperial armies.
 In 1691 he quit Transylvania altogether.
 He led the Turkish cavalry at the Battle of Slankamen and served valiantly but vainly against Austria during the remainder of the war, especially distinguishing himself at the Battle of Zenta (1697).

 He was excluded by name from the amnesty promised to the Hungarian rebels by the Treaty of Karlowitz (26 January 1699).
 After one more unsuccessful attempt, in 1700, to recover the principality, he settled down at Galata with his wife.
 From Sultan Mustafa II he received large estates and the title of count of Widdin.
 He died in 1705 in İzmit.
 He is buried in Kežmarok in the mausoleum of the so-called new church.

 Legacy

-His statue is part of Heroes' Square in Budapest, a UNESCO World Heritage Site.
+Thököly's statue is part of Heroes' Square in Budapest, a UNESCO World Heritage Site.

 For his 300th death anniversary, his name was given to a street in İzmit.
 A memorial dedicated to him and his wife is also present in a park in İzmit.